 - Personal network

-One of the best ways to find programmers who can match your skill and perfectly fits within the company’s nature is by making your staff recommend them.
+One of the best ways to find technical developers who perfectly fit within the company’s nature is by making your network and staffs recommend them.
 The staff recommends the perfect match for the organization as they know what sort of skills your organization is looking for.
 Plus, they would want someone in their team who can complete the given work on time.

 However, the quality of recommendation depends upon the employee you have.
-If your employee is hardworking and highly skilled then they would want to work with someone who is equally talented and hardworking.
-But if your employee is average skilled then they would suggest someone who is worse than them to make it look like as if they are better.
+If your stack developer is hardworking and highly skilled, they would want to work with equally talented and hardworking people as a developer.
+But if your stack developer is average, then they may suggest someone worse than them make it look as if they are better.

 If you’re living in America and want to recruit a remote employee from Australia, the recruitment process can be devastating.
 So, the best way of getting over this is by contacting local recruiters.
 There are lots of companies providing staff augmentation services.
 You can easily find one.
-As a matter of fact, we also provide staff augmentation services.
+We also offer staff augmentation services.
 So, we know exactly how this works.

 First of all, they will look over your requirement and keep you in contact with the developers who meet the requirement.
 After that, you can select and hire the one you like.
-You can pay the local recruiters certain amount they say and they will manage and maintain the resources, infrastructures and the developer to ensure the developer doesn’t leave your project in the middle.
+You can pay the local recruiters a certain amount, they say.
+They will manage and maintain the resources, infrastructures, and the developer to ensure the developer doesn’t leave your project in the middle.

 Have you heard about Upwork?
 Or Fiver?
 If yes, then you know these are the freelancing sites where different freelancers work on the project.
 The project assigned here is temporary.
 However, that’s not the part of our concern.
 You can find tons of freelance developers on freelance portals.
 You can contact and hire the one whose work impresses you.

-Another great way to find developers is by contacting local software agencies of that area.
+Another great way to find developers is by contacting local software agencies in that area.
 Chances are they have information about different developers in that area.
-They can tell you everything you need to know about the developer like the actual skill that they possess, whether or not they can develop a well-functioning app.
+They can tell you everything you need to know about the developer, like the actual skill they possess, whether they can develop a well-functioning app.

-If your project and requirement are bigger than it’s better to opt for agency partnership.
+If your project and requirement are more significant, it’s better to opt for an agency partnership.
 In an agency partnership, the company will provide you with technical support and assistance.
 They work and co-ordinate with you and complete your project.
-You can get the whole technical team i.e project manager, QA engineers, front-end developer, back-end developer and other members as necessary.
+You can get the whole technical team, i.e., project manager, QA engineers, front-end developer, back-end developer, and other members as necessary.

-Last but not least you can post your job vacancies on recruitment portals and your inbox will be flooded by CV and cover letter.
-However, it might be difficult to interview them so, to find the best ones you can contact the recruitment portals and tell them to find you one.
+Last but not least, you can post your job vacancies on recruitment portals, and your inbox will be flooded with a CV and cover letter.
+However, it might not be easy to interview them to find the best ones to contact the recruitment portals and tell them to find you one.
 They will be able to find you a perfect match without any hassle.
-If you decide to hire through recruitment portals then we suggest you opt for a staff augmentation company.
-As the staff augmentation company will do the same plus they have contact with highly skilled professionals and they manage resources and infrastructures.
+If you decide to hire through recruitment portals, we suggest you opt for a staff augmentation company.
+As the staff augmentation company will do the same, they have contact with highly skilled professionals and manage resources and infrastructures.

-If yes then hire him or her.
+If yes, then hire him or her.
 You want to hire a programmer who has more technical skills and expertise than you.
 The person should be able to help your company reach new heights of success.
-So, it’s always advisable to hire someone who is smarter than you.
+So, it’s always advisable to hire someone smarter than you.

-Knowing a programming language or knowing how to use certain tools and methods isn’t a big deal.
-Unless you’re able to solve a real-life problem with it.
-The main motive behind programming is to solve the issue that has been prevalent for years or to reduce the repetitiveness natured work.
-The interviewee should be able to solve a real-life technology problem in order to prove his qualification and skills is worth it.
+Knowing a programming language or knowing how to use specific tools and methods isn’t a big deal.
+Unless you’re able to solve a real-life situation with it.
+The main motive behind programming is to solve the issue prevalent for years or reduce the repetitiveness natured work.
+The interviewee should solve a real-life technology problem to prove his qualification and skills are worth it.

 A programmer can be an expert in one specific programming language and tools while having some basic knowledge about other languages and tools.
 And it’s better to work with such a programmer than with someone who knows one language by heart but cannot do anything in another language.
-Also once a developer knows all the basics of programming they shouldn’t have much difficulty working with another programming language.
+Also, once a developer knows all the programming basics, they shouldn’t have much difficulty working with another programming language.
 Thus, you should hire a programmer who is flexible with other programming languages and tools.

-4. Don’t forget you should hire a programmer with good communication skills
+4. Don’t forget you should hire a developer with good communication skills

-Communication skills are very important and a good developer needs to master this skill.
-If a developer doesn’t have proper communication then it can hamper your business a lot.
-S/he needs to communicate the requirements properly and likewise receive the information given by your clients properly.
-No matter how well of a programmer the person is, s/he needs to have good communication skills to ensure the smooth functioning of your business.
+Communication skills are critical, and a good developer needs to master this skill.
+If a developer doesn’t have proper communication, then it can hamper your business a lot.
+S/he needs to communicate the requirements likewise and adequately receive the information given by your clients properly.
+No matter how well of a programmer the person is, s/he needs to have good communication skills to ensure your business’s smooth functioning.

 5. Make sure you have another person in an interview to give an unbiased opinion

-Sometimes we can be biased towards someone without even knowing.
-This is really common while working in a team.
+Sometimes we can be biased towards someone without even knowing it.
+This is common while working in a team.
 A leader or manager can be biased toward a person without even knowing.
 Similarly, it can happen in an interview too.
 So, it’s better to keep another person in an interview.
 In this way, you will be sure there is no nepotism or any biases from your side.
-Plus, you will be able to hire an employee with good skills and expertise.
+Plus, you will be able to hire an employee with relevant skills and expertise.

-6. Set some expectations and talk about it with the interviewee.
+6. Set some expectations and talk about them with candidates.

 It’s always better to set some expectations from the vacant position before interviewing a person.
-Rather than what you want that person to do, it’s more like what you want that job position to do.
-Once you have decided all the expectation you have from the vacant job position, discuss it.
+Rather than what you want that person to do, it’s more like what you wish that job position to do.
+Once you have decided all the expectations you have from the vacant job position, discuss them.
 And figure out whether the interviewee will be able to carry out the functions or not.

-7. Shift your focus from the resume to how much skill the person has
+7. Shift your focus from the resume to search how much skill the right candidate has

-Many times recruiters and managers can be so focused on the resume that they happen to shift all of their focus on the resume than on the actual skills the person has.
-For instance, if you receive a resume of someone who has done engineering from a highly reputed college and has a job experience from a big company then chances are you would be a bit more biased towards that person.
+Often, recruiters and managers can be so focused on the resume that they happen to shift all of their focus on the resume than on the person’s actual skills.
+For instance, if you receive a resume of someone who has done engineering from a highly reputed college and has job experience from a big company, then chances are you would be a bit more biased towards that person.

-Just by looking at the resume you have made up your mind that the person is highly skilled and it would be nice to have someone like that person in the job.
-But in the same case scenario if the same person resume states that he has done engineering from some college whose name you have never heard and has worked in a small company then you wouldn’t be biased toward that person.
-Even if he might be the best candidate.
+Just by looking at the resume, you have made up your mind that the person is highly skilled, and it would be nice to have someone like that person in the job.
+But in the same case scenario, if the same person’s resume states that he has done engineering from some college whose name you have never heard and has worked in a small company, then you wouldn’t be biased toward that person even if he might be the best candidate.
 Chances are you might not hire him.
-So, you should shift your focus from resume to the actual skills the person has.
+So, it would help if you shifted your focus from resume to the person’s actual skills.

-8. Someone who loves coding/programming is the one
+8. A candidate who loves to help and code/program is the one

-10. Does the person fit in the team?
+10. Does the developer fit in the team?

-This has to be the most important factor to take into consideration while hiring a developer.
+This has to be the most crucial factor to take into consideration while hiring a developer.
 The person needs to be culturally fit in the team.
 Without it, perfect coordination and collaboration aren’t possible within the team.
-But how can we find whether the person is perfect fit in the team or not?
-I suggest rather than asking ‘yes’ or ‘no’ question ask personal behavioural questions.
-Questions like the one Elon Musk’s ask – “Tell me about some of the most difficult problems you worked on and how you solved them.” – will help you get a better idea of what sort of person you are interviewing.
+But how can we find whether the person is an ideal fit for the team or not?
+I suggest rather than asking ‘yes’ or ‘no’ questions, ask personal behavioral questions.
+Questions like the one Elon Musk ask – “Tell me about some of the most difficult problems you worked on and how you solved them.” – will help you get a better idea of what sort of person you are interviewing.

-However, before determining whether the person is fit for your team or not you should know what kind of person you’re searching for.
-If you don’t know what you’re looking for then chances are you will never find it.
+However, before determining whether the person is fit for your team or not, you should know what kind of person you’re searching for.
+If you don’t know what you’re looking for, then chances are you will never find it.
 So, the first step has to be you determining your business work environment.
 Then you have to consider the personality of the team with whom the new hire will work.
-Lastly, you need to prepare questions which will able you to identify whether the person is fit for your company or not.
-And if the interviewee answers the question in a way that makes them look good or doesn’t reflect their true personality then it’s better to ask them to come around for another round of interview.
+Lastly, it would help if you prepared questions that will identify whether the person is fit for your company.
+And if the interviewee answers the problem in a way that makes them look good or doesn’t reflect their real personality, then it’s better to ask them to come around for another round of interviews.

-To conclude, you can easily find developers and hire them.
-But you should be cautious as the bad one can ruin your business.
+To conclude, you can easily find developers you want and hire them.
+But it would help if you were cautious as the bad one can ruin your business.
 And a good one will surely benefit.
-If you manage to follow what I have written in the above points then chances are you will find and hire a good match for your business.
+If you manage to follow what I have written in the above points, then chances are you will find and hire a good match for your business.